Drafts

 drug/ID/customer nameinto the search bar. - Click the 'Status' drop-down menu to filter drafts by order status.

-- Click on the 'Type' drop-down menu to filter drafts by the type of formulation.
+- Click on the 'Type' drop-down menu to filter drafts by script type.

 - Click the Tagged With, Checked, Dispensed,or Archival Status, drop-down menus to apply filters.
 Use these filters to organise and refine the draft list for easier viewing.